Trending Bollywood Movies of the Year So Far: Pathaan, Tu Jhoothi Main Makkaar and More - ExBulletin

 With: Kartik Aaryan, Paresh Rawal, Kriti Sanon, Manisha Koirala, Ronit Roy

 The film, which is a remake of the Telugu film Ala Vaikunthapurramuloo, centers on Bantu (Kartik Aaryan).
-He endured his father Valmiki’s vitriolic talk all his life until he learned that he was in fact switched at birth and is heir to a powerful family.
-He takes up residence in their mansion to protect them from the assaults of a drug lord and helps the family solve their problems.
+He endured his father Valmiki’s vitriolic talk all his life until he learned he was switched at birth and is heir to a powerful family.
+He moves into their mansion to protect them from the assaults of a drug baron and helps the families solve their problems.

 Gulmohar